UnfinishedStuff/AS7262_Pi/README.md

 # AS7262-Pi
-Python script for using the Sparkfun AS7262 Visible Spectrometer with the Raspberry Pi.
+This is a set of functions for using the Sparkfun AS7262 Visible Spectrometer with the Raspberry Pi.
 The Default I2C address of the device is 0x49.
 Requires the *SMBus*, *time* and *struct* Python modules (all installed on the Pi by default).

+**Recommended usage:**

+1) Use set_gain(gain) to set the gain (the Sparkfun Arduino library uses a value of 3 for x64 gain)

+2) Use set_integration_time(time) to set the integration time (the Sparkfun Arduino library uses a value of 50 for 140ms cycle time)

+3) Use set_measurement_mode(mode) to tell the board how often to take readings

+1) Use get_calibrated_values() to return a list of 6 floats with values in the order ROYGBV.

 # Functions: